SumoLogic/sumologic-documentation/docs/search/copilot.md

 ### Key features

-Copilot reduces manual effort by combining prebuilt insights with natural language query analysis.
+Copilot reduces manual effort in log searches by combining prebuilt insights with natural language query analysis, eliminating the need for complex query syntax.
+Designed to address common challenges such as syntax errors and steep learning curves, Copilot enhances usability and accelerates time to insights across your organization.
+With sub-2-second response times with over 90% translation accuracy, Copilot ensures fast and dependable results for all supported log types.

 * **Natural language queries**.
 Ask questions in plain English—no need to enter query syntax.
 * **Contextual suggestions**.
-Automated suggestions to accelerate your workflow.
+Get automated suggestions tailored to your search, accelerating your workflow.
 * **Conversation history**.
-Save and resume any troubleshooting session without losing context.
+Save and resume troubleshooting sessions without losing valuable context.
 * **Auto-visualize**.
-Copilot renders charts based on search results automatically.
-These charts can be added to dashboards from within Copilot.
+Copilot automatically generates charts from search results, which you can add directly to dashboards.
+* **Log compatibility**.
+Copilot supports structured logs, semi-structured logs (e.g., Cohesity logs), and unstructured logs (e.g., Palo Alto Firewall) when Field Extraction Rules (FERs) are applied.
+This ensures valuable insights across a variety of log formats.
+* **Enhanced query experience**.
+Provides auto-completion to streamline natural language queries.

+## Use cases

+Copilot supports users at all expertise levels:

+* **Novices**.
+Simplifies log analysis for new users or teams unfamiliar with Sumo Logic.
+* **Practitioners**.
+Provides query suggestions and assists with query refinement.
+* **Experts**.
+Offers IDE-style completion assistance for faster complex query building.

 ## Security compliance and legal